+8. What tips will you give beginners, in the content marketing industry?
 Ans.
 Learn by doing.
 Keep it simple, something that is understood by all.
 People don’t have the time to read complex sentences.
 Cognitive resources are limited.
 You don’t want people to overthink while reading your article or not understand certain words.

 Think about the last 10 conversations you had with your customer.
 Pick out one conversation that you really liked or which was important and just write an article about it.
 Think content marketing is just about having conversations and documenting those conversations.

+9. How can we optimize our marketing budget among various channels?
 Ans.
 Are you looking to build awareness?
 Are you looking for conversion?
 Are you looking for a combination?
 The way to distribute your budget is to first understand what your high-level goals.

 Social networks and content distribution networks like Outbrain and Taboola can help you build awareness.
 Running ads on social networks will help in generating leads for your business.

 At Scripbox, we keep changing it as our business grows.
 In some quarters, we focus on awareness and in some quarters we focus on conversion.